200413-java-spark/Project-1-JayPatel/README.md

 ## Design
 ### Architecture
-- sparkRDD package handels all of the batch processing
+- sparkRDD package handles all of the batch processing
 - IO package handles all the csv parsing and connection to database
-- Servlets package handels all the http servlets classes/methods
+- Servlets package handles all the http servlets classes/methods

-### Algorithim
+### Algorithm
 - The csv file is parsed and the data is formed into an RDD
 - Transformations are done on the RDD to analyze the dataset
 - The transformations are put into a data structure which is then sent to a database